rahuman23/SG-Nutanix101/info/emeaagenda.rst

 Want to know more about offerings from AWS, Azure, and others?
 Technical knowledge about public cloud solutions are critical to being able to effectively position on-premises alternatives, and well as complimentary Nutanix services.
 In addition to providing a "crash course" on the public cloud, this session will provide details on how Xi Beam can provide additional value in these environments.

-Ask the Product Team - Interactive Q&A and Feedback session ...........................................................
+Ask the Core Product Team - Interactive Q&A and Feedback session ...........................................................

 *Wednesday, 3:30PM - 4:30PM - H1*

-**Need Words Here**
+This breakout will give you the opportunity to ask questions and learn from a panel of Product Management and Engineering SMEs on the following topics.

+- HCI and Storage (Performance, Capacity, Data Protection, Encryption)
+- Virtualization and Management
+- Supportability and Operations (Lifecycle Manager, Cluster Monitoring, Cluster Auditing)

 VSAN Competitive Deep Dive - Repeat ...................................